arlandfran/the-beginners-gambit/README.md

 8. As a chess novice, I want to learn the different ways I can checkmate my oppponent.

-9. As a returning visitor to the website, I want to be able share these pages with my friends on social media.
+9. As a returning visitor to the website, I want to be able share these pages on social media.

 ### Design